Tadeusz Kościuszko: Funerals

 Kościuszko's first funeral was held on 19 October 1817, at a formerly Jesuit church in Solothurn.
-As news of his death spread, masses and memorial services were held in partitioned Poland.
+As news of his death spread, Masses and memorial services were held in partitioned Poland.
 His embalmed body was deposited in a crypt of the Solothurn church.
 In 1818, Kościuszko's body was transferred to Kraków, arriving at St. Florian's Church on 11 April 1818.
-On 22 June 1818, or 23 June 1819 (accounts vary), to the tolling of the Sigismund Bell and the firing of cannon, it was placed in a crypt at Wawel Cathedral, a pantheon of Polish kings and national heroes.
+On 22 June 1818, or 23 June 1819 (accounts vary), to the tolling of the Sigismund Bell and the firing of cannon, his body was placed in a crypt at Wawel Cathedral, a pantheon of Polish kings and national heroes.

 Kościuszko's internal organs, which had been removed during embalming, were separately interred in a graveyard at Zuchwil, near Solothurn.
 Kościuszko's organs remain there to this day; a large memorial stone was erected in 1820, next to a Polish memorial chapel.
 However, his heart was not interred with the other organs but instead kept in an urn at the Polish Museum in Rapperswil, Switzerland.
 The heart, along with the rest of the Museum's holdings, were repatriated back to Warsaw in 1927, where the heart now reposes in a chapel at the Royal Castle.